HOME PAGE

 Rudras, the Howling Ones, are the Maruts, the sons of Rudra.
 They preside over 11 life-breaths (Rudra-Prana). , 10 of them representing physical and sensory entities and the 11th the individual soul or self.
 When they take leave of the body upon death, they wail (rud).
 1110 Rudras surround Siva and also serve as escorts for Yama.

-11.7: See here on My body in one place the whole universe, moving and unmoving, O Gudakesa (Arjuna), and anything else you wish to see.
+11.7: See here in one part of My Body the whole universe, moving and unmoving, O Gudakesa (Arjuna), and anything else you wish to see.

-11.8: But thou cannot see Me with your own (two physical) eyes; I give you divine eyes to see My Yogam Aisvaram, My yogic power.
+11.8: But thou cannot see Me with your own (two physical) eyes; I give you divine eyes to see My Yogam Aisvaram, My auspicious qualities.

 Your physical eyes are inadequate and therefore I bestow upon you the divine eyes in order that you can see My yogic powers.
 I am the sun, the moon, and the stars.
 I am Prāna.
 I am OM.
 I am Self-effulgence.
 I am brighter than the brightest light.
 With the Divine eyes, you can see My Universal imperishable Form, marvel and wonder.